 7 MANUFACTURE

+7.1 Handle

-7.1 Handle — The handle shall be a one-piece forging with integral teeth.
+The handle shall be a one-piece forging with integral teeth.
 The teeth shall be of a definite number, shape and size to enable the assembled tool to meet the test requirements without slipping and to grip positively during normal operation any appropriate diameter of pipe within the safe capacity as given in 4.
 The toothed portion of the handle shall be so positioned that the common plane of the crests of the teeth shall be inclined at an angle of 10° relative to a plane perpendicular to the longitudinal axis of the handle (see 4).
 The crests of the teeth shall be parallel and square relative to the lateral axis of the handle.

-7.2 Movable Jaw — The movable jaw shall be a one-piece forging with integral teeth.
+7.2 Movable Jaw

+The movable jaw shall be a one-piece forging with integral teeth.
 The teeth shall be of adequate number, shape and size to enable the assembled tool to meet the test requirements without slipping and to grip positively during operation any appropriate diameter of pipe within the safe capacity.

 7.2.1 The shank of the movable jaw shall be threaded in order to engage the internal threads of the adjusting nut.